 "PEOPLE BEFORE POLITICS."

-Exploring a Run for Georgia’s 14th District
+Exploring a Run for Georgia’s 11th Congressional District

 "PEOPLE BEFORE POLITICS."